 This type of carafe is a coffee-snob’s must have so that a full, fresh pot of brew doesn’t sit there and “cook” for hours, giving it a terrible burnt taste.

 Once brewed, simply pour the coffee into this carafe to keep it fresh and hot for hours!
 Lovely.
-About $30.

 The snobbiest among us is likely a devoted “pour over” fan, a method of manually brewing coffee.
 If that defines your snob, this is the gift of choice.
 Without doubt.
 The Kalita Wave is now considered to be the best pour-over method available.
 The gizmo (it comes in stainless which I prefer, but also glass) just sits on top of the brewing vessel (works well with Chemex) and holds the coffee filter.
 Watch this short video to learn more (this process is truly a thing of beauty) then suggest that your recipient does, too, just in case you’ve happened onto something new and exciting for your coffee snob.
-About $25.

 We snobs insist on crushing our coffee beans, not cutting them with a steel blade.
 A burr grinder is a must because it gives consistent particle size for even extraction.
 Just accept it that a grinder with a blade should be saved for grinding spices.
 The OXO Brew Conical Burr Coffee Grinder is a great piece of machinery.
 Not only does it look spectacular, but it also works really well and is rated highly by coffee lovers of all levels of snobbery.
-About $100.

 Not all coffee lovers hold to the manual method of brewing.
 Those who use a machine are very particular.
 The Cuisinart 14-Cup Coffee Maker is about as good as it can possibly get for coffee makers under $100.
 First, it heats the water to the ideal and precise temperature.
 It uses a tiny shower head to create complete and even saturation for optimal extraction.
 All of these things are of supreme importance!
 This particular model comes with a glass carafe that has a stainless steel handle.
-About $70.

 As for my personal level of snobbery, I’m pretty much at the bottom of the scale.
 I still use cream in my coffee.